 All NRC employees who have concerns or wish to provide feedback regarding any aspect of inspection or oversight, for NMSS, NRR, and NSIR program areas, including interfaces with enforcement, and/or training programs shall follow the procedures outlined in section 0801-07 of this IMC.

-The FBF is the formal mechanism for initiating a change to an inspection program document.
+The FBF is the formal mechanism for initiating a program-level change to an inspection program document.
 Revisions to inspection documents should be made using this process, even when changes to inspection documents are the result of a working group, white paper, or industry comments.
 The process described herein is used to collect and manage feedback on all NRC inspection or oversight programs, including the Reactor Oversight Process (ROP) Performance Indicator Program.
 However, the process for resolving interpretations of performance indicators is described in IMC 0608, “Performance Indicator Program.”
+Minor, editorial changes are discussed with the Document Lead, preferably via e-mail or conference call, but do not require a FBF.

 0801-04 DEFINITIONS